 Beto came on for Sean Dyche's side, forming a combative partnership with Calvert-Lewin, and it was the former who was next to test Flekken.
 McNeil's cross was met by the powerful striker, but Flekken claimed it well under his crossbar.

-The Portuguese striker had another headed chance minutes later, this time from Ashley Young's cross - this one went just wide.
+The Portuguese forward had another headed chance minutes later, this time from Ashley Young's cross - this one went just wide.

 McNeil had multiple long-range efforts throughout the second half; the best of those was held by Flekken with five minutes to play.